RajeshKalidandi/ChillBroo/README.md

    ```

 3. Set up environment variables:
-   - Create a `.env` file in the root directory and add the necessary Firebase configuration.
+   - Create a `.env` file in the root directory for frontend environment variables.
    - Create a `.env` file in the `server` directory for backend environment variables.

 4. Start the development server: